 He is definitely all three!

-If you like what you've seen, why not
+If you enjoy our work, why not

 sign up for our newsletter,